-Scabbard.-Steel, with a large slot at the bottom and a trumpet-shaped mouth.
-Leather scabbard for use with "Sam Browne" belts to be the same as that described in the Army Dress Regulations.
+Scabbard.-Steel, with a large shoe at the bottom and a trumpet-shaped mouth.
+Leather scabbard to be made with "Sam Browne" belts to be the same as that described in the Army Dress Regulations.

-22. Sword Belt-Full Dress.-Plain blue web waist belt, with leather furniture and brass deer for slings and brass hook for sword.
-The slings of gold wire lace, $\frac{1}{2}$ in. wide, of special pattern, lined with crimson morocco leather.
+22. Sword Belt.-Full Dress.-Plain blue web waist belt, with leather furniture and brass deco for slings and brass hook for sword.
+The slings of gold wire lace, 1⁄4 in. wide, of special pattern, lined with crimson morocco leather.
 Morocco leather sword ring attachments, fastening back with a gilt stud.
 The belt to be worn under the sash and over the tunic when the sword is carried.
 (See para.
 35 re Warrant Officers.)